Individual therapy with me is not a structured, predictable process. It will be unique to you and your needs.

 I do not currently bill insurance companies directly.
 I can provide documentation that you may submit to your insurance company for reimbursement for out-of-network services.
 I accept cash, check, all major credit cards, and HSA/FSA cards.

 I do not want money to be a barrier to getting the support you need and want.
 I offer a limited number of discounted fee slots to clients who are experiencing financial difficulty, and are dedicated to the counseling process and interested in ongoing, consistent work together.
-If this sounds like you, please inquire. (*Please note: I currently have a waiting list for sliding scale appointments.)
+If this sounds like you, please inquire. (*Please note: I currently have a waiting list for discounted and pro-bono appointments.)